tombch/artic-doc/pages/projects/artic2.md

 tools such as metagenomics.
 This could be a cluster of hemorrhagic fever of unknown aetiology but equally a spike of incidence in a known endemic arbovirus or childhood viral disease like measles.
 What links these events is that the investigations have to be sufficiently rapid that the information acquired can lead to effective response.
-ARTIC 2.0 will create a fully equipped toolbox where a robust, low-cost and accessible set of tools, that make use of the same equipment, reagents and bioinformatics, are ready to be rapidly applied to a wide range of investigations guided by an extensive knowledge base and flexible analysis pipelines.
+ARTIC 2.0 is creating a fully equipped toolbox where a robust, low-cost and accessible set of tools, that make use of the same equipment, reagents and bioinformatics, are ready to be rapidly applied to a wide range of investigations guided by an extensive knowledge base and flexible analysis pipelines.